 Korean Residency Program - Student Exhibition

-SomoS Art House Berlin is proud to present a special presentation of the work of two young Korean artists, Kang Dasom (sculpture and painting) and Cho Hyun Soo (painting), as part of a new Korean residency cooperation between Keum Art Projects (Berlin), SomoS, and Korean Universities, in this case the Changwon National University, Changwon, in South Korea.
+SomoS Art House Berlin is proud to present a presentation of the work of two young Korean artists, Kang Dasom (sculpture and painting) and Cho Hyun Soo (painting), as part of a Korean residency cooperation between Keum Art Projects (Berlin), SomoS, and Korean Universities, in this case the Changwon National University, Changwon, in South Korea.

 The 1-day presentation gives an overview of the work the two artists have produced during their stay at SomoS.